s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/rng/host_api/distributions.rst

 .. container::

-   oneMKL RNG routines are used to generate random numbers with different types of distribution.
+   oneMath RNG routines are used to generate random numbers with different types of distribution.
 Each function group is introduced below by the type of underlying distribution and contains a short description of its functionality, as well as specifications